mozilla/data-docs/cookbooks/retention.md

 **Please be sure to specify whether or not your retention analysis is for new or existing users.**

+### What If There's No Anchor Point?

+Sometimes there isn't a clear anchor point like `profile_creation_date` or `enrollment_date`.

+For example, imagine you are tasked with reporting retention numbers for users that enabled sync (`sync_configured`) compared to users that haven't.
+Being a boolean pref, there is no straightforward way to determine *when* `sync_enabled` flipped from `false` to `true` aside from looking at a client's entire history (which is not recommended!).
+What now?

+We can construct an artificial anchor point using fixed weekly periods; the retention concepts then remain unchanged.
+The process can be summarized by the following steps:

+* Define a baseline week cohort
+    * For this example let's define the baseline as users that submitted pings between 2018-01-01 and 2018-01-07
+* Count all users with/without sync enabled in this period
+* Assign these users to an anchor point of 2018-01-01 (the **beginning** of the baseline week)
+* Count the number of users in the baseline week that submitted a ping between 7-13 days after 2018-01-01 (1 Week retention), 14-20 days after 2018-01-01 (2 Week Retention), etc.
+* Shift the baseline week up 7 days (and all other dates) and repeat as necessary

+This method is also valid in the presence of an anchor point, however, it is recommended the anchor point method is employed when possible.

-# Confounding Factors
+### Confounding Factors

 When performing retention analysis between two or more groups, it is important to look at other usage metrics to get an understanding of other influential factors.

-For example, imagine you are tasked with reporting retention numbers for users that enabled sync (`sync_configured = true`) compared to users that haven't.
-You find that users with and without sync have a 1 week retention of 0.80 and 0.40, respectively.
+For example (borrowing the sync example from the previous section) you find that users with and without sync have a 1 week retention of 0.80 and 0.40, respectively.
 Wow--we should really be be promoting sync as it could double retention numbers!

 *Not quite*.
 Turns out you next look at `active_ticks` and `total_uri_count` and find that sync users report much higher numbers for these measures as well.
 Now how can we explain this difference in retention?